varshini-gurushankar/ECS_154_project4/README.md

 * Student 2: Sravya Kota (919987625)

 ## Project Status
+09/6/25 - Finished VPWBArbiter, VPWBObserver, and VPWBSRO

+VPWBArbiter - Did according to lecture, confirmed that it works VPWBObserver - Did according to lecture, confirmed that it works VPWBSRO - Tried to simulate it, don't understand simulation style, but logic makes sense

 ## Known Issues
 The project fails to function properly in ...